-Despite these continuous setbacks, the Institute and Chapter decided to implement their various offers of assistance, and accordingly submitted a comprehensive memorandum to the

-Committee of Inquiry.
-The following is a synopsis of that memorandum, viz, Introductory; Considered Opinion of Architects and Quantity Surveyors; The Urgency Factor; IF Quantity Surveyors are Unobtainable; The Urgency Factor; Disadvantages to Building Owner; Further Disadvantages to Building Owner; Further Disadvantages to Building Owner; Representative Opinion of Architects and Quantity Surveyors; Efforts of Institute and Chapter to Assist the Authorities; Hon.
-Liaison Officer between Institute and Department of Defence; Evidence of Individual Quantity Surveyors; "The Standard Schedule of Prices"; Its Wartime Use in Great Britain; Important Evidence from Southern Rhodesia; A Recognised Authority's Considered Opinions; Conclusions; Recommendation.
+Despite these continuous setbacks, the Institute and Chapter decided to implement their various offers of assistance, and accordingly submitted a comprehensive memorandum to the Committee of Inquiry.
+The following is a synopsis of that memorandum, viz., Introductory ; Considered Opinion of Architacts and Quantity Surveyors ; The Urgency Factor ; Disadvantages to Building Owner ; Further Disadvantages to Building Owner ; Representative Opinion of Architects and Quantity Surveyors ; Efforts of Institute and Chapter to Assist the Authorities ; Hon.
+Liaison Officer between Institute and Department of Defence ; Evidence of Individual Quantity Surveyors ; "The Standard Schedule of Prices"; Its Wartime Use in Great Britain ; Important Evidence from Southern Rhodesia; A Recognised Authority's Considered Opinions; Conclusions ; Recommendation.

-The "Conclusions" submitted in the memorandum, were:
+The "Conclusions" submitted in the memorandum, were :

-"(i) That, if General Smuts' plea for a pooling of the country's resources had been given effect to, in utilising, with the P.W.D. organisation, the professional skill and experience available to the country outside that Department, the National War Effort would have benefitted considerably thereby:
+"(i) That, if General Smuts' plea for a pooling of the country's resources had been given effect to, in utilising, with the P.W.D. organisation, the professional skill and experience available to the country outside that Department, the National War Effort would have benefitted considerably thereby;